Laerdal/python-objdictgen/README.md

 remains 100% compatible with the legacy `.od` format on both input and output.

 The original objdictedit and objdictgen tool were written in legacy python2 and and this is a port to python3.
-The package still remains compatible with python2, as python2 is required for running the UI tools.

 This tool is a fork from upstream canfestival-3-asc repo: